Real Yields and Gold

-This is why the relationship is usually described as inverse, but it should not be treated as a mechanical rule.
-The key question is not whether nominal rates are moving up or down in isolation.
-The more important question is whether inflation-adjusted returns are becoming more or less appealing relative to holding a non-yielding asset.
-That narrower lens keeps the page focused on one transmission path rather than turning it into a broader explanation of gold’s full macro role.
+The relationship is useful, but it is not mechanical.
+The key question is not whether nominal yields are moving in isolation.
+The more important issue is whether inflation-adjusted returns are becoming more or less attractive relative to holding gold.
+That opportunity-cost channel is the core reason real yields matter.

 How real yields transmit into gold prices

 When real yields rise, investors can earn a stronger inflation-adjusted return in assets such as sovereign bonds.
 That increases the opportunity cost of owning gold, which does not produce income.
-The pressure on gold comes from relative asset preference: the stronger the real return available elsewhere, the harder it is for gold to compete on a pure allocation basis.
+The stronger the real return available elsewhere, the harder it is for gold to compete on a pure allocation basis.

 When real yields fall, the comparison changes.
 Inflation-adjusted returns on bonds become less compelling and can sometimes turn negative.
-That does not make gold productive, but it does reduce the penalty attached to holding it.
-In that environment, gold may attract more support because preserving purchasing power can look more appealing relative to accepting weak real income from yield-bearing assets.
+That does not make gold productive, but it does reduce the disadvantage attached to holding it.
+In that environment, gold can attract more support because preserving purchasing power may look more attractive than accepting weak real income from yield-bearing assets.

 Inflation expectations are central to this mechanism.
 Nominal yields can rise without creating a headwind for gold if inflation expectations rise just as fast or faster.
-In that case, real yields may not tighten much at all.
-The reverse can also happen: nominal yields may appear steady while softer inflation expectations quietly push real yields higher.
+In that case, real yields may not tighten much.
+The reverse can also happen: nominal yields may appear stable while softer inflation expectations quietly push real yields higher.
 That is why gold often responds more clearly to real-rate shifts than to headline bond yields alone.

 When the signal is strongest and when it weakens